Everything You Need To Know About LLC Checkbook Control and IRAs

 • Control: You have a checkbook that is linked to a checking account that is set up in the name of your LLC under its own tax ID number.
 When you identify an investment that you want to purchase, you can just write a check.
 You don’t have to fill out paperwork, get approval from the administrator, or wait for someone else to fund the investment.
 You can take care of it yourself.
 This can be particularly helpful in investments that have a limited time period or are being auctioned.

 • Cost: Checkbook control can help you avoid transaction and check-writing fees that are typically associated with a self-directed IRA.
-If there are multiple investments in the LLC, IRAR only charges you for one asset, the LLC.
+If there are multiple investments in the LLC, IRAR only charges you for one asset held, the LLC.

 Why doesn’t my broker and current custodian allow an IRA LLC in my account?
 He said it's not allowed.